AmineSidki/Sprout/README.md

 # Sprout

 **Sprout** is a small, focused CLI tool that generates the boring parts of a Spring Boot app from your JPA `@Entity` classes.
-Point it at your `entity` package and it will produce repositories, services, DTOs (as records), MapStruct mappers, controllers and convenient NotFound exceptions — so you can spend time on business logic, not boilerplate.
+Point it at your `entity` package and it will produce repositories, services, DTOs (as records), projections, MapStruct mappers, controllers and convenient NotFound exceptions — so you can spend time on business logic, not boilerplate.

 ## Quick highlights

 - Parses your Java source with **JavaParser** (symbol resolution included).
-- Produces type-safe DTO records and MapStruct mappers with automatic dependency wiring.
+- Produces type-safe DTO records, projections, and MapStruct mappers with automatic constructor-based dependency wiring.
 - Supports partial generation (generate only DTOs + mappers, or any subset you want).
 - Distributed as a zero-config binary (wrapper scripts + embedded JRE) via Homebrew and Scoop.
 - Built with Picocli, Mustache.java templates and packaged with JReleaser.